 03:54 Pamela D. Wilson: Our parents may have had a bad experience with their parents or another family member who suffered from elder abuse and neglect.
 There are so many concerns about mistreatment and having to live in an environment that feels more like an institution than a home.
 The range of people in nursing homes varies from persons who are there for short-term physical rehabilitation as a result of an injury like a hip fracture to others who live in a nursing home permanently.
 Seeing others in poor physical or mental condition does result in worries and more health concerns about needing care.
 Parents worry about being more dependent and a greater likelihood of experiencing elder abuse and neglect.

 06:03 Pamela D. Wilson: For example, in nursing homes.
-In a couple of weeks, we have a show coming up where we’ll talk about elder abuse and neglect that is self-abuse mostly happening in the home by elderly parents, and what family members can do about it.
-Let’s talk about nursing homes and the types of issues that result in elder abuse and neglect and the need for advocating for elderly in nursing homes.
+In a couple of weeks, we have a show coming up where we’ll talk about elder abuse and neglect, which is self-abuse mostly happening in the home by elderly parents, and what family members can do about it.
+Let’s talk about nursing homes the types of issues that result in elder abuse and neglect, and the need for advocating for the elderly in nursing homes.
 There are three areas where issues happen.

 07:31 Pamela D. Wilson: Types of nursing home neglect that create the need for advocating for elderly in nursing homes are medical, basic needs, personal hygiene, and social or emotional neglect.
 We will continue the conversation about types of nursing home neglect in the second half of the program.
 Up next, we are going to be talking to Jim Berklan.
 He is the Executive Director of McKnight’s Long-Term Care.
 He joins us to talk about Medicare’s new program, which pays nursing homes for patient care.
 It’s called PDPM.
 You can learn more about McKnight’s at mcknights.com.